-Mitigation Condition of Approval Included in EMPr Construction Phase Operational /Maintenance Phase An ECO must be appointed to oversee construction and must keep record of any complaints regarding noise/dust pollution. ✓ ✓ Construction material must be stored on-site and construction vehicles must not obstruct traffic flows. ✓ ✓ Demarcate (hoarding) all "No-Go" areas prior to any vegetation clearing/development commencing to ensure that contractors do not cause harm/damage to such sensitive features. ✓ ✓ Clear the proposed development site of all NEMBA listed invasive alien vegetation species prior to any site clearing/development to ensure that indigenous vegetation can recover and rehabilitate more easily.
-The portion of the property below the HWM is deemed to be State Land and the responsibility of maintenance and ensuring safety of people utilising this area therefore falls to the State. √ ✓ Only indigenous vegetation permitted in the place of the loss of remainder on-site natural vegetation/habitat. ✓ ✓ Employees must be prohibited from making open fires during construction phase. ✓ ✓ Should any heritage resources, including evidence of graves and human burials, archaeological material and palaeontological material be discovered during the execution of the activities above, all works must be stopped immediately, and Heritage Western Cape must be notified without delay. ✓ √ Contractors should provide at least one (1) toilet for every ten (10) people present on the development site. ✓ ✓ Employees must be prohibited from collecting plants. ✓ ✓ ✓ The ablution/sanitary facilities provided at the construction site must conform to all relevant health and safety standards and codes.
-The facilities must be regularly serviced and appropriately maintained to reduce the risk of surface or groundwater pollution. ✓ ✓ All site staff must make use of supplied ablution facilities and under no circumstances must indiscriminate sanitary activities be allowed. ✓ √ Contractors must provide recycle bins on the property during construction and must ensure that staff is aware of what products can be recycled/reused.
-All waste generated on site during construction should be stored in waste bins and removed from site on a regular basis. ✓ ✓ Potable water may not be used during the construction phase. ✓ ✓ Littering by employees may not occur and persons must be employed on site to collect litter on site and immediate surroundings. ✓ √
+Mitigation Condition of Approval Included in EMPr Construction Phase Operational /Maintenance Phase Rehabilitation of work areas to take place as soon as possible to minimise dust pollution. ✓ ✓ The site must be monitored during major earthworks by an archaeologist appointed by the developer. √ ✓ An ECO must be appointed to oversee construction and must keep record of any complaints regarding noise/dust pollution. ✓ ✓ Construction material must be stored on-site and construction vehicles must not obstruct traffic flows. ✓ ✓ Clear the proposed development site of all NEMBA listed invasive alien vegetation species prior to occupation to ensure that indigenous vegetation can recover and rehabilitate more easily. ✓ √ Only indigenous vegetation permitted in the place of the loss of remainder on-site natural vegetation/habitat. ✓ ✓ Employees must be prohibited from making open fires during construction phase. ✓ ✓ Should any heritage resources, including evidence of graves and human burials, archaeological material and palaeontological material be discovered during the execution of the activities above, all works must be stopped immediately, and Heritage Western Cape must be notified without delay. ✓ √ Contractors should provide at least one (1) toilet for every ten (10) people present on the development site. ✓ ✓ Employees and residents must be prohibited from collecting plants. ✓ ✓ ✓ Employees and residents must be prohibited from collecting animals. ✓ ✓ ✓